 Call To Action

 It Should Have a Bait and a Hook The bait is the solution you offer.
 The hook is your call to action.
-Once you have presented what you do and what problems you can solve, your front page must include an offer like a free trial.
+Once you have presented what you do and what problems you can solve, your front page must include an offer as a free trial.
 The hook is a word that tells the customer to do it now because if he doesn’t, he will miss a precious opportunity to solve his problem.

 Your brand and Slogan

 It Should Have Your Brand and Slogan Your brand is who you are.
 Your logo is what gets imprinted in your customer’s mind.
 Without a well-designed logo, your front page will not deliver a strong message.
 It is nothing more than a sales copy.
 Your slogan must appeal to the person’s emotions.
 It must be strong.
 If you think of Nike, it says “Just do it.”
 It encourages people to have courage.
 You must have a slogan that imbues your logo with a strong message.

 It Should Have Link to Resources The resources page can be a blog, a video, or a tutorial.
 It does not matter.
 Your customer went to your landing page and this is the best opportunity to redirect them to pages that will help them understand what value you can provide.
 Do not expect visitors to make a purchase right away.
 What you need to do is direct them to pages that will convince them of your claims.